Sebastian-Fitzner/grunt-data-separator/README.md

 # grunt-data-separator

-> Split up your Data-Uri (or anything else in your values) into a separate CSS file.
+> Split up your Data-URI (or anything else) into a separate CSS file.

 ## Getting Started
 This plugin requires Grunt.